Brodil ® HFA Inhaler

 Contraindications

-Salbuatmol inhaler is contraindicated in patients with a history of hypersensitivity to any of its components.
-Although intravenous salbutamol, and occasionally salbutamol tablets, is used in thmanagement of premature labour uncomplicated by conditions such as placenta praevia, ante-partum haemorrhage or toxaemia of pregnancy, salbutamol inhaler preparations are not appropriate fomanaging premature labour.
-Salbutamol preparation should not be used for threatened abortion during the first or second trimesters of pregnancy.
+Salbutamol inhaler is contraindicated in patient with known hypersensitivity to salbutamol or any components of this product.
+Although intravenous salbutamol and occasionally salbutamol tablets are used in the management of premature labour uncomplicated by conditions such as placenta praevia, ante-partum hemorrhage or toxemia of pregnancy, salbutamol inhaler preparations are not appropriate for managing premature labour.

 Drug interactions

-Salbutamol should be administered with caution to patients being treated with monoamine oxidase inhibitors (MAOIs) or tricyclic antidepressants, since the action of salbutamol on the vascular system maybe potentiated.
-The effects of salbutamol are inhibited by beta-2 antagonists such as propranolol.
-Other sympathomimetic aerosol bronchodilator should not be used concomitantly with salbutamol.
-If additional adrenergic drugs are to be administered by any route, they should be used with caution to avoid deleterious cardiovascular effects.
+Drug interaction with drug: Salbutamol should be administered with caution to patients being treated with monoamine oxidase inhibitors (MAOIs) or tricyclic antidepressants, since the action of salbutamol on the ascular system may be potentiated.
+The effects of salbutamol are inhibited by ß antagonists such as propranolol.
+Other sympathomimetic erosol bronchodilator should not be used concomitantly with salbutamol.
+If additional adrenergic drugs are to be administered by any route, they should be used with caution to avoid eleterious cardiovascular effects.
 Treatment with diuretics may augment the hypokalemia that occurs with large doses of salbutamol.

 Overdose

 As with all sympathomimetic aerosol medications, cardiac arrest and even death may be associated with abuse.
-The preferred antidote for overdose with salbutamol inhaler is cardioselective beta-blocker, such as metoprolol tartarate.
-But b-blockers should be used with caution in patients with a history of bronchospasm.
+The preferred antidote for overdose with salbutamol inhaler is cardioselective ß-blocker, such as metoprolol tartarate.
+But ß -blockers should be used with caution in patients with a history of bronchospasm.
 Dialysis is not appropriate treatment for overdose of salbutamol inhalation aerosol.

 Preparation